CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/troubleshooting.md

 If all of those are correct and something's still busted, please take the short DEBUG LOG from the instructions above--the whole thing--and post it somewhere I can see it, along with as much information as possible about the issue--including your modlist, if you're not using the [stock default GAMMA modlist](https://discord.com/channels/912320241713958912/977190498420801536).
 If the issue is visual, or concerns a specific object, include a screenshot of what looks wrong, taken in the spot where you made your debug savegame.
 > [!TIP]
 > You will find the game log in `<Anomaly Install Folder>\appdata\logs`.
 If you're a GAMMA user, this will be in the location where you installed the base game.
+>
+> This log gets *deleted and overwritten* every time the game launches, so don't delay after creating the log--zip it up or make a copy of it right away, before launching the game again.

 ![rad_symbol_divider](https://i.imgur.com/Y5bQDtj.png)